digital-asset/daml/docs/source/getting-started/app-architecture.rst

 Authorization is about who can *do* what, and privacy is about who can *see* what.
 In DAML we must answer these questions upfront, as they fundamentally change the design of an application.

-The last thing we'll point out about the DAML model for now is the operation to add friends, called a *choice* in DAML.
+The last part of the DAML model is the operation to add friends, called a *choice* in DAML.

 .. literalinclude:: code/daml/User.daml
   :language: daml